Zhijian Lu Sells 10,000 Shares of AvePoint, Inc. (NASDAQ:AVPT) Stock

-AvePoint, Inc. (NASDAQ:AVPT – Get Free Report) major shareholder Zhijian Lu sold 10,000 shares of the stock in a transaction on Monday, September 16th.
-The shares were sold at an average price of $11.91, for a total value of $119,100.00.
-Following the completion of the sale, the insider now owns 18,430,673 shares in the company, valued at $219,509,315.43.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+AvePoint, Inc. (NASDAQ:AVPT – Get Free Report) major shareholder Zhijian Lu sold 10,000 shares of the firm’s stock in a transaction on Monday, September 23rd.
+The shares were sold at an average price of $11.90, for a total value of $119,000.00.
+Following the completion of the transaction, the insider now owns 18,380,673 shares of the company’s stock, valued at approximately $218,730,008.70.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 Zhijian Lu also recently made the following trade(s):